-Serving and Decanting Chateau Boyd Cantenac with Wine, Food, Pairing Tips
+Serving Chateau Boyd Cantenac with Wine, Food, Pairing Tips

 Chateau Boyd Cantenac is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
 Chateau Boyd Cantenac is a perfect match with Asian dishes, hearty fish courses like tuna, mushrooms and pasta as well as a wide variety of hard and soft cheeses.

 Château Boyd-Cantenac Wine Tasting Notes